-- a blood transfusion given as part of medical treatment; - a physical assault; or - an incident occurring during the course of performing normal duties of employment; after the start of the plan and satisfying all of the following: - the incident must have been reported to appropriate authorities and have been investigated in accordance with the established procedures; - where HIV infection is caught through a physical assault or as a result of an incident occurring during the course of performing normal duties of employment, the incident must be supported by a negative HIV antibody test taken within 5 days of the incident; - there must be a further HIV test within 12 months confirming the presence of HIV or antibodies to the virus; - the incident causing infection must have occurred in one of the countries listed on page 33.
+- a blood transfusion given as part of medical treatment; - a physical assault; or - an incident occurring during the course of performing normal duties of employment; after the start of the plan and satisfying all of the following:

-HIV infection resulting from any other means, including sexual activity or drug abuse.
+- the incident must have been reported to appropriate authorities and have been investigated in accordance with the established procedures; - where HIV infection is caught through a physical assault or as a result of an incident occurring during the course of performing normal duties of employment, the incident must be supported by a negative HIV antibody test taken within 5 days of the incident; - there must be a further HIV test within 12 months confirming the presence of HIV or antibodies to the virus; - the incident causing infection must have occurred in one of the countries listed on page 46.

-Intensive care - requiring mechanical ventilation for 10 consecutive days
+• HIV infection resulting from any other means, including sexual activity or drug abuse.

-Any sickness or injury resulting in the person covered requiring continuous mechanical ventilation by means of tracheal intubation for 10 consecutive days (24 hours per day) or more in an intensive care unit in a UK hospital.
+Intensive care - requiring mechanical ventilation for 10 consecutive days mechanical ventilation by means of tracheal intubation for 10 consecutive days (24 hours per day) or more in an intensive care unit in a UK hospital.